g-ford/cradle/part6/README.markdown

 ### Using NASM

-Actually getting this to work on OS X, Linux and Win32 taught me a lot more about assembly.
+Actually getting this to work on OS X and Win32 taught me a lot more about assembly.
 I had to actually understand the `div` instruction to get things working, and as such the `divide` function in the compiler had to be changed.

 Now instead of simply pop and div in `divide`, we have to move the second operator into the right register before poping the stack to get them in the right order.
 We then have to make sure `edx` is zero or, more precisely, promote the value of eax to 64 bits with the most significant bits in edx and the least significant bits in eax.
 It just so happens that with our single digit limitation, the most significant 32 bits will always be 0, so we can just zero out the edx register.